th3hungryd3v/nucamp-round-2/README.md

 unset env
 ```
 When you first run VSCode it'll ask for your password, after you enter it, VSCode will now automatically add your SSH-Key to the SSH-Agent and you won't have to enter your password whenever you make pushes to your repo.
+Also, when rebooting, it resets, so kill the terminal before starting to code to allow the script to re-run properly.
 ### Resources:

 #### Images